Diversification Paradox: Why More Numerai Models Isn't Better

 Think about what Numerai rewards.
 The tournament pays for meta-model contribution, not individual model accuracy.
 A model that is highly correlated with your existing submissions — and with the broader meta-model — contributes little additional value.
 Impactful models provide unique signal, which is more about the quality of the approach than the quantity of submissions.

 Multi-model strategies pay off for operators who have genuinely different ideas to express.
-For everyone else, time spent managing additional models is better invested in improving the primary one.
-As with most things in the tournament, the edge comes from surviving long enough to learn what works.
+For everyone else, time spent managing extra models is better invested in the primary one.
+The edge comes from surviving long enough to learn what works.